-The UK PBS competence framework explains the things that you need to know and the things that you need to do when delivering best practice PBS for people with learning disabilities and/ or autistic people who display or at risk of displaying behaviours which challenge.
+The UK PBS competency framework explains the things that you need to know and the things that you need to do when delivering best practice PBS for people with a learning disability and/or autistic people who display, or at risk of displaying, behaviours which challenge.

 One part of PBS is to understand why the behaviour happens, how it's been learned and how it's maintained - this is called a functional assessment.

 Watch this video from the Challenging Behaviour Foundation about understanding behaviour and the importance of functional assessments.

 When you've found the reason, you should produce a PBS plan that includes ways of intervening when people are at risk of displaying behaviour that challenges, and includes teaching new skills.